djorlando24/pyLabDataLogger/README.md

 ## Soon to be supported hardware

 - Fluke thermometers with USB interface.

-- VISA over Ethernet support for Agilent 33220A
+- ExTech dataloggers via RS-232
 - more I2C bus devices (ie time of flight sensors)
 - PicoScope headless oscilloscopes
 - NI-VISA over USB devices, such as